 Synthetic cannabinoids are not detected on routine urine screening.

-Patients with severe acute intoxication should typically have blood tests (complete blood count, electrolytes, blood urea nitrogen, creatinine, creatine kinase), urine testing for myoglobinuria, and ECG.
+Patients with severe acute intoxication who are severely agitated may need to be evaluated for rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more with blood tests (complete blood count, electrolytes, blood urea nitrogen, creatinine, creatine kinase), urine testing for myoglobinuria, and ECG.

 IV sedation with benzodiazepines

-For patients taking synthetic cannabinoids, sedation with IV benzodiazepines, IV fluids, and supportive care are typically adequate.
+For patients taking synthetic cannabinoids, the treatment is supportive.
+IV fluids and sedation with IV benzodiazepines are typically adequate.
 Patients with hyperthermia, persistent tachycardia or agitation, and elevated serum creatinine should be admitted for further monitoring for rhabdomyolysis and cardiac and renal injury.